Christabel-BI/Airline-Customer-Satisfaction/README.md

 ### Tools Used in the Analysis

-- Dplyr and tidyr were used to clean the dataset of 25,574 observations, ensuring the data was accurate and ready for analysis.
+- Dplyr and tidyr were used to clean and explore the dataset of 25,574 observations, ensuring the data was accurate and ready for analysis.
 - ggplot 2 was used for data visualization.

-##### Industry Standards Reference:
+#### Industry Standards Reference:
 IATA and Bureau of Transportation Statistics guidelines provided the benchmarks for on-time and delayed flights